- What's On

 GCTC is a vital contributor to the quality of life in Ottawa and a hub for the local arts community.
 GCTC has consistently challenged and entertained local audiences, provided employment for local residents and delivered concrete economic impact to local businesses, while providing a venue for a wide range of cultural activities.

-More than 35,000 people visit the Irving Greenberg Theatre Centre every year to see productions by GCTC and other live performing arts companies, for concerts such as the Acoustic Waves music series, to visit the Lorraine Fritzi Yale Art Gallery, rent the facility, or to enjoy delicious local fare at the Michel-Ange Café.
+More than 35,000 people visit the Irving Greenberg Theatre Centre every year to see productions by GCTC and other live performing arts companies, for concerts such as the Acoustic Waves music series, to visit the Lorraine Fritzi Yale Art Gallery or to rent the facility.

 GCTC’s Education Program is committed to developing artistic learning opportunities for young people in Ottawa, to foster lifelong connections to the arts and their own community.
 GCTC is committed to supporting the local arts community by hosting and mentoring emerging theatre and performing arts groups.
 The theatre company has also contributed to, and partnered with, local social cause-related organizations; has had an thirteen year partnership with our legal community to produce the annual lawyer play fundraiser; and supports the community through our community giving program.